Msyoka/gitsearch/README.md

 ## Description

-This is agular-cli application to search for repositories and profiles in GitHub.
+This is angular-cli application to search for repositories and profiles in GitHub.

 ## Live Page